Tote Empty Detection System

 A Challenge Resolved

 Customer complaints and industry standards are important reasons to verify shipments with the right products, but healthcare companies can face additional hurdles when shipping an incorrect order.
-Shipping an incorrect order wastes valuable product, and causes the company to have to scramble and pay for expedited shipping to replace the product for the customer who was shorted.
+Shipping an incorrect order wastes valuable product, and causes the company to have to scramble and pay for expedited shipping to replace the product for the customer that was shorted.
 For pharmaceutical companies, it can also mean hefty fines for HIPAA violations of $25,000 or more if information from one patient reaches another.

 Artemis Vision has taken steps to keep up with the evolving industry by developing a technology that confirms the absence of products in totes after filling orders, prior to shipping out to customers.
 The inspection process not only helps save money but helps to improve quality assurance and reduce customer complaints.